ksarmentrout/fliphelper/README.md

 # fliphelper
-Project to help me find flippable garage sale items
+Project to help me find and decide to buy flippable garage sale items.

+Site is live at [fliphelper.io](http://www.fliphelper.io)!